-How Automation Drives Revinate's Employee Experience & its ROI on Namely
+How Automation Drives Revinate's Employee Experience & ROI

 “For my entire childhood, until I was off my dad’s medical plan, my name was spelled wrong,” said Revinate’s Senior HR Manager, Kristin Wyke.
 “Every time I went to the doctor I would say, ‘no, that’s the wrong spelling.’”